argentlabs/argent-gifting-contracts/README.md

 The factory can be upgraded to a newer version, allowing it to potentially recover from future user mistakes and add more functionalities as needed.
 The upgrade cannot be done immediately and must go through a waiting period of 7 days.
 There is then a window of 7 days to perform the upgrade.
 It is important to note that through an upgrade, the ownership of the factory and its upgradeability can both be revoked.

+## Gift account address calculation

+To compute the address of the escrow account, you can either call `get_claim_address()` with the relevant arguments.
+Or you can do it off-chain using, for example, starknetJS.
+The parameters are as follow:

+- Salt: 0
+- Class hash: the class hash of the escrow account
+- Constructor calldata: The constructor argument used to deploy the escrow account
+- Deployer address: The address of the factory

 # Development